Skip to content

 question is the runtime-owned blocking choice tool.
 It pauses the turn and waits for one user-selected answer instead of asking the model to guess when a real user decision is required.

-MCP servers extend the tool surface further, but they still sit under the same session and permission model.
+MCP servers add more tools, but they still sit under the same session and permission model.
 See MCP Servers for a copy-pasteable stdio server example and trust behavior.